Luis Castillo (American football): College career

-NFL career
+Professional career

-2005 NFL Draft

-Castillo was selected with the 28th overall pick in the 1st round of the 2005 NFL Draft.

 Positive drug test

 Castillo made headlines at the 2005 NFL Combine when he sent a letter to all 32 NFL teams admitting to using androstenedione, a steroid hormone which increased the amount of testosterone his body produced, promoting muscle growth and healing in an effort to quicken the rehab process of a slow-healing injury so he could perform in all the drills at the 2005 NFL Combine.
 He claimed he used the steroids in an attempt to fully recover from an elbow injury suffered in the very first game of his senior year at Northwestern.
 Castillo hyper-extended his elbow, damaging the ulnar collateral ligament, basically preventing him from using one of his arms.
 Being the team captain, he felt an obligation to fight through the pain and finish the year.

 In an interview with Peter King, Castillo said:

 "So I got shot up before games and just endured the pain,["] Castillo told me.
 "There were a lot of tough moments.
 The pain was unbelievable.
 I had the option of taking a medical redshirt after our third game.
 I could have come back for a fifth year if I stopped playing then.
 I could have had surgery, and either come back next year and play again, or maybe make it back in time to work out and get ready for the NFL Draft.
 But I decided to keep playing.
 I basically played with one arm.
 My get-off ability was down.
 I was falling a lot.
 I wasn't anywhere near the player I could have been, but I played.
 At the end of the year, I expected I would have surgery and then come back in six or eight months, but then I saw the Bears' team doctor, and he told me that a lot of football players come back from this injury without having the surgery.
 So I just started rehabbing and thought I'd be ready for the Combine."

 After the urine test came back positive, he and his agent wrote the letters to all the teams admitting use of an illegal substance.
 Despite this, San Diego Chargers Executive Vice President and General Manager A. J. Smith took a chance on Castillo because of his stellar track record at Northwestern.
 When asked about Castillo's steroid use, AJ responded, "Let me tell you -- this is a great kid.
 Did he cheat to try to get ready for the Combine?
 All of that is true.
 He has admitted it.
 He cheated to cut a corner because he was fearful.
 But I don't believe he gained an advantage [over what he would have been had he not been hurt].
 If we wouldn't have picked him, someone else would have -- because he's proven what a good kid he is and this was a one-time mistake."